 Kol Hadash's pianist and soloists provide music during the service.
 Their services are arranged with coordination by the B Mitzvah Coordinator.
 Other guest musicians may be included with the Rabbi's approval.

 The Leader

-The ceremony may be led by the Rabbi or a congregational lay-leader (dependent on availability).
+The ceremony may be led by the Rabbi or a lay-leader of the congregation (dependent on availability).

-The B Mitzvah Student During the ceremony, the B Mitzvah is expected to:
+The B Mitzvah Student

+As part of the ceremony, the B Mitzvah is expected to: